arogozhnikov/python3_with_pleasure/README.md

 Data science courses will struggle with some of the changes.

 Course authors should spend time in the beginning to explain what is an iterator, why is can't be sliced / concatenated like a string (and how to deal with it).

 # Conclusion

-Python3 is here for almost 10 years, but right now it it time that you *should* move to python3.
+Python3 is with us for almost 10 years, but right now it it time that you *should* move to python3.

 There are issues with migration, but the advantages worth it.
-Your research and production code should benefit significantly from moving to python3-only.
+Your research and production code should benefit significantly from moving to python3-only codebase.

-And I can't wait the bright moment when libraries can drop support for python2 (which should happen quite soon) and completely enjoy new features that were not backported.
+And I can't wait the bright moment when libraries can drop support for python2 (which will happen quite soon) and completely enjoy new language features that were not backported.

 Following migrations will be smoother: ["we will never do this kind of backwards-incompatible change again"](https://snarky.ca/why-python-3-exists/)

-Links
+### Links

 - http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html (и смотри внутри)